Guard dogs prowling in the yard,

 - Joel is also on probation at the time, and winds up locking two of his friends due to their wanting to contact the authorities.

 - Disproportionate Retribution: While only one of Pumpkinhead's victims deserves some form of punishment, Pumpkinhead takes it way too far and even kills people who tried to stop the tragic accident.
-Although in this first film some of this may fall on Ed Harley himself who was much too upset to ask questions of exactly which of the kids were responsible for Billy's death.
-He went to summon Pumpkinhead mad at all of them, Pumpkinhead then tried to kill all of them.
+However, this may fall on Ed Harley himself who was too distraught to think straight after his son's death.
+He went to summon Pumpkinhead while furious at all of them, so Pumpkinhead's sights were set on all of them.

 - Downer Ending: Most of the cast is dead and Ed's body is buried in a certain pumpkin patch.

-- Heel Realization: Joel comes to acknowledge how much of a prick he's been around the halfway point.
+- Heel Realization: Joel comes to acknowledge how much of a prick he's been after Maggie - who'd done nothing wrong and had even suffered a Heroic BSoD after Billy's death - is brutalized by Pumpkinhead.

 - Likewise, Ed Harley realizes, partly by living through the pain of Pumpkinhead's victims, that what he did was wrong and sets out to stop what he started.